 You’ve spent all year training, planning and hauling, and now the checks are signed, entry forms completed and envelopes stamped and in the mail.
 Making the decision to enter a horse in the big year-end barrel futurities can seem both exciting and daunting, especially if you’re new to the futurity world.
-Whether you’re preparing to head to Guthrie for the Barrel Futurities of America World Championships this month and the Oklahoma City Futurity in December, or just already thinking about nominating a hopeful for next year, these four top futurity trainers share their barrel futurity prep tips to help you avoid common pitfalls at the events and provide some insight for the process of training and campaigning your futurity horse.
+Whether you’re preparing to head to Guthrie for the Barrel Futurities of America World Championships, the Oklahoma City Futurity in December, or just already thinking about nominating a hopeful for next year, these four top futurity trainers share their barrel futurity prep tips to help you avoid common pitfalls at the events and provide some insight for the process of training and campaigning your futurity horse.

 Don’t Ask for Too Much at the Futurity

 “I think the mistake people make with the juvenile [at the Barrel Futurities of America, eligible to 3-year-olds beginning their 4-year-old futurity year] is watching the top horses and then getting there and going to the practice pen or exhibitions and changing your program up as far as getting those babies prepared to do that.
 You either have the horse that’s going to go in there and place in the 1D, or you don’t.
 And if you don’t, don’t try to make it that weekend.
 Don’t make that horse try to go out of its comfort zone just because you’re watching other horses go so fast.
 To me, you just go in there and make your own run— whatever that horse is comfortable making.”-DaCota Monk